To describe the terms in which graduate credit will be applied to a degree plan.

 At the discretion of the major department and the Graduate Division, any graduate student may transfer up to nine (9) hours of graduate credit taken at a regionally-accredited graduate school and apply it to a KU master’s degree plan, as long as the credits were taken prior to the final semester of enrollment at KU.
 In cases where KU has an established Memorandum of Understanding (MOU) with a partner institution, students may be able to transfer more than nine (9) hours of graduate credit, in accordance with the MOU.

 KU does not accept graduate transfer credit for institutes, workshops, or life/work experience.
 Credit will not transfer for courses that were previously counted toward the completion of an undergraduate or graduate degree.

 A minimum of 15 credits toward a master’s degree must be earned in KU coursework.
-As described in the M.A. & M.S.
-Degrees policy, a 30-hour master’s degree may be reduced to as few as 24 hours for students who are “exceptionally well prepared.”
+As described in the Master's Degree Requirements policy, a 30-hour master’s degree may be reduced to as few as 24 hours for students who are “especially well prepared.”
 If coursework is transferred to KU, the same coursework cannot also be used to establish a student as “exceptionally well prepared.”

 No graduate credit may be transferred toward a doctoral degree, but departments may take relevant prior graduate work into consideration when setting up programs of study.

 Graduate credit from another institution may not be transferred to a KU graduate certificate program.